For perfect ribeye steak, sear it in a super-hot cast-iron skillet on each side, then finish it in a hot oven.

 - Heat a well-seasoned cast-iron skillet over high heat until it's smoking.
 If the skillet is well-seasoned, there's no need to add any oil.

-- Add the steaks to the skillet.
-Cook them for 2 minutes per side plus 30 seconds on the edges.
-You can lower the heat to medium-high if the skillet gets overheated, but generally speaking, you want it super-hot.
+- Add the steaks to the skillet and cook them for 2 minutes per side.
+If the skillet gets overheated, lower the heat to medium-high, but generally speaking, you want it super-hot.

 - Very carefully, using oven mitts, transfer the hot skillet to the preheated oven.
 Leave it there for about 3 minutes for medium-rare steaks or 5 minutes for medium-done steaks.